sawyerf/youtube-sm/README.md

--o  [nb of months]  Show the channels who didn't post videos in nb of months + dead -a  [id]            To append a channel or a playlist at the end of sub.swy -af [file]          To append a file with list of channel or a playlist in sub.swy -l  [id]            If you want to analyze only one channel or playlist -r		    To remove the cache before analyze
+-o  [nb of months]  Show the channels who didn't post videos in nb of months + dead -a  [id]            To append a channel or a playlist at the end of sub.swy -af [file]          To append a file with list of channel or a playlist in sub.swy -ax [file]	    To append a xml file in sub.swy
+-l  [id]            If you want to analyze only one channel or playlist -r		    To remove the cache before analyze
 ```